plantain-00/type-coverage/README.md

-    "showRelativePath": true, // same as --show-relative-path (Added in `v2.17`) "historyFile": "typecoverage.json", // same as --history-file (Added in `v2.18`) "noDetailWhenFailed": true, // same as --no-detail-when-failed (Added in `v2.19`) },
+    "showRelativePath": true, // same as --show-relative-path (Added in `v2.17`) "historyFile": "typecoverage.json", // same as --history-file (Added in `v2.18`) "noDetailWhenFailed": true, // same as --no-detail-when-failed (Added in `v2.19`) "reportSemanticError": true, // same as --report-semantic-error (Added in `v2.22`) },
 ```